OscarDCorbalan/Planticity/README.md

 ### Purpose of the game

-TODO - planting seeds and growing plants to get harvests
+TODO - write: planting seeds and growing plants to get harvests

 ### Scores

-TODO - score is based on harvest
+DONE - score is based on harvest

 ### Requirements

 Some Udacity project requirements :
-  * Define what a "score" for each game will be and keep this data in database.
+  * ~~Define what a "score" for each game will be and keep this data in database.~~
   * A well engineered backend; extensible.
-  * Each endpoint uses an appropriate HTTP Method.
+  * ~~Each endpoint uses an appropriate HTTP Method.~~
   * Get user games:returns all of a User's active games. <todo what if the player prevented concurrent games?
 Maybe this should be a list of all games (active or not) that the user is related to>
   * Cancel game: this endpoint allows users to cancel a game in progress.
 Ensure that Users are not permitted to remove *completed* games.
   * Get high scores: generate a list of high scores in descending order, a leader-board!
 Accept an optional parameter `number_of_results` that limits the number of results returned.